-If you are using Google Cloud Platform (GCP) services, all log data for these services is collected and exposed through the Google Cloud Stackdriver service.
-You can export in real time all of the data collected by Stackdriver to Google Cloud Pub/Sub.
-We use this Pub/Sub integration to push logs to our platform in real time.
+Log data for Google Cloud Platform (GCP) services is collected and exposed through the Google Cloud Stackdriver service.
+You can export, in real time, the data collected by Stackdriver to Google Cloud Pub/Sub.
+We use this Pub/Sub integration to push logs to the Sumo service in real time.

 - Open your Google Cloud Console.

 - Select Products and services > API Manager > Credentials.

 - In the Configure webhook notifications for … dialog, add the HTTP source URL as valid domain and click Add Domain.

 - Click Take Me There to verify ownership of the URL at Google’s webmaster central page.
 You are taken to the Google’s Webmaster Central interface to verify the URL.

 - Click Add Property in the Webmaster Central site and add the HTTP Source URL.

 - Do not click Verify yet.
 Download the HTML verification file and complete next steps before clicking Verify.